How to Fix Choppy or Jerky Videos

 Summary: Choppy or jerky videos are quite annoying as they hinder the video viewing experience for users.
 This post highlights some of the common reasons that lead to choppy videos and shares how to fix choppy video recordings using 8 most effective methods.

 Jacob Mild, a digital marketer by profession and a photographer by passion, encountered a video playback issue and was unable to fix it.
 Long story short, he went on a vacation with his friends and enjoyed every bit of it, but when it was time to view the videos captured during the trip, something unexpected happened.
-Most of the videos were found to be either choppy or broken.
+Most of the videos were found to be either choppy or jerky videos.

 What does Choppy, Jerky or Broken Video Mean?